 Michigan 2, Wisconsin 0

-Dean Duerst concluded his sixth season as the Wolverines' associate head coach.
+Dean Duerst is in his seventh season as the Wolverines' associate head coach.
 He plays an integral part in organizing Michigan's defense.
-He was named NSCAA Great Lakes Region Assistant Coach of the Year in 2013.
+Following the 2013 season, he was named NSCAA Great Lakes Region Assistant Coach of the Year.

 Under Duerst's guidance, the U-M defense has grown to be one of the most formidable and organized units in the country.
-Over the last two years, the Michigan back line has allowed just 29 goals in 47 matches (includes 25 shutouts).
+Throughout the 2012 and 2013 seasons, the Michigan back line allowed just 29 goals in 47 matches (includes 25 shutouts).
 The breakthrough came in 2012, as the U-M defense posted team records for fewest goals allowed (17) and most shutouts (13).
 The following year, Michigan obliterated the first record, allowing only 12 goals in 23 matches (12 shutouts), leading to a top-10 national ranking in virtually every defensive category.
 During that stretch, he helped guide center backs Holly Hein and Shelina Zadorsky to back-to-back All-Big Ten (first team) nods, while Michigan reached the Sweet 16 (2012) and Elite Eight (2013) of the NCAA Tournament.

 Duerst also has more than a decade of experience in the Big Ten, as he both played and coached at the University of Wisconsin.
 He lettered for the Badgers from 1982-83, earning All-Mideast Region honors both years.
 He later spent 13 seasons as the head women's soccer coach, amassing a 151-105-31 (.580) record from 1994-2006.
 He is the winningest coach in UW history, surpassing current U-M head coach Greg Ryan.
 Duerst's run as head coach included eight NCAA playoff appearances, one Big Ten regular-season title and a pair of conference tournament crowns -- including the inaugural trophy.